tsmith512/brandyshots/README.md

 # Brandy Shots

 A tool to automatically crawl capture screenshots of an entire website.
+Written for a friend, for a thing we used to have to do a lot.
+Maybe you will find it useful, too.

 ## Installation